2015 Research Foundation Teacher Grant Program

-Completed applications packages were due by no later than November 1, 2015, 11:59 p.m.
-CT, and must be submitted electronically to email@example.com.
-Notification of grant decisions will be announced by no later than February 1, 2015.
+Completed applications packages are due no later than November 1, 2015, 11:59 p.m.
+CT, and must be submitted electronically to firstname.lastname@example.org.
+Notification of grant decisions will be announced no later than December 1, 2015.

 For further information on this grant program or any questions on your application, please contact the NCTE Research Foundation by calling 800-369-6283, ext.
 3632 or emailing Linda Walters-Moore.